wp-plugins/whats-new/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Let you user easily know whats have been posted since their last login .Can be enabled for posts , pages and woocommerce products
+Let you user easily know whats have been posted since their last login.
+Can be enabled for posts , pages and woocommerce products

 == Description ==

-Let you user easily know whats have been posted since their last login .Can be enabled for posts , pages and woocommerce products
+Let you user easily know whats have been posted since their last login.
+Can be enabled for posts , pages and woocommerce products

 <h4>Features</h4>